 We love The Melting Pot: it may be a chain restaurant but our experience there has always been fun, cozy, and romantic.

 Nashville has great murals (Photo CC2.0 – Pixabay/ paulbr75)

 The lines outside this eatery are legendary and we recommend reaching there early if you don’t want to stand for an hour.
-Seriously, best pancakes ever!

-Pregnancy-friendly things to do around Nashville
+Pregnancy friendly things to do around Nashville

 We understand that you may not want to do much on your babymoon, but if you are in Nashville for a longer time – there a couple of great attractions nearby.

 It’s historic and quaint with mom and pop shops, old buildings and lots of character.

 Belle Meade Plantation